-The account used to access Oracle (suggested name FNMS-OEMadapter) must have adequate permissions to read from tables the OEM repository.
-If you are setting up multiple instances of the OEM adapter, repeat the process for each instance (you may be using a common account name for all of them to access each distinct OEM repository, or providing each with a unique account name).
+The account used to access Oracle (suggested name FNMS-OEMadapter) must have adequate permissions to read from tables in the OEM repository.
+If you are setting up multiple instances of the OEM adapter, repeat the process for each adapter (you may be using a common account name for all of them to access each distinct OEM repository, or providing each with a unique account name).
 This task is normally completed by an Oracle DBA.

-Two methods to provide appropriate permissions:
+To provide appropriate permissions and validate operation:

-- 1. Either: Make the account (suggested name FNMS-OEMadapter) a member of the EM\ALLVIEWER role; or - 2.
+- 1. To grant adequate permission, do either of the following: - a.
+Make the account (suggested name FNMS-OEMadapter) a member of the EM_ALLVIEWER role - b.
 Give the account read permissions on the following: